Revenue Optimization

 Reduction In the Cost of Fraud

 As eCommerce grows, so too does fraud.
 It's more important than ever that new security measures be put in place to mitigate fraudulent activity.
-Industry experts predict that retailers will lose about $130 billion between 2018 and 2023 to fraud.
-According to the LexisNexis Risk Solutions True Cost of Fraud Study: e-Commerce/Retail Edition, “Fraud now costs companies $3.36 for every dollar in fraud chargebacks compared to $3.13 in 2019 and $2.40 in 2016.
-This is an increase of $0.96 over five years.”
+Industry experts predict that US retailers will lose about $165.1 Billion in the next 10 years due to card fraud.

 Still, the fraud rates keep increasing and in a very competitive industry such as this where every dollar counts, blindly throwing money isn't a sustainable solution.
 Network tokenization offers an end-to-end security proposition that significantly reduces the risk and alleviates the impact of malware, data breaches and phishing attacks.
 In simpler terms, if anyone steals tokenized data, they won't be able to use it.